cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Basic Time Signature
 -------------------------------------------------------

-While the full structure and configuration options of TimeSignature objects will be discussed below, a few quick demonstrations will get you up and running quickly with the most common tasks.
+While the full structure and configuration options of TimeSignature objects will be discussed below, a few quick demonstrations will get you up and running quickly with the many common tasks.

 Getting Time Signatures From Parts and Measures